justinjest/python-essentials/lessons/01IntroToPython.md

 **Answer**: A) To find and correct errors in variable values and program flow

 ---
 This content was created by Janet Zulu, Reid Russom, and CTD volunteers.
-To submit feedback, please fill out the [CTD Curriculum Feedback Form (https://airtable.com/apphJi94mO4Uc7a3k/pagD3WQmswgXJvgx3/form).
+To submit feedback, please fill out the [CTD Curriculum Feedback Form](https://airtable.com/apphJi94mO4Uc7a3k/pagD3WQmswgXJvgx3/form).